dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 that is included in an open pull request.
 If changes were requested in the pull request review, a new workflow will be triggered for each push.
-To prevent many workflows from being triggered, the pull request can be closed until the necessary changes are made or :ref:`cg-ci-commit-message-keywords` can be used.
+To prevent many workflows from being triggered, developers are encouraged to limit the number of pushes for open pull requests.
+Note that pull requests can be closed until the necessary changes are completed, or :ref:`cg-ci-commit-message-keywords` can be used to suppress the testing workflow.

 Workflow Dispatch